olivesnake/pyd3/README.md

 metadata = get_tags("song.mp3")

+for artist in metadata.artists:
     # artist attribute is a list of strings sourced from the composer, artist1, and artist2 tags
-cur.executemany("INSERT INTO artist (name) VALUES (?);", metadata.artists)
+    cur.execute("INSERT INTO artist (name) VALUES (?);", [artist]) con.commit()

 cur.execute(
     "INSERT INTO track (title, track_num, disc_num, album_name) VALUES (?, ?, ?, ?);",